 When we're sick the last thing we want to give our bodies is sugar because it lowers our immune systems.
 But, we need something to relieve a sore throat or calm a cough.
 Store bought cough drops are loaded with sugar, and many times, artificial colors and flavors.
-DIY cough drops can be customized with your favorite herbs and essential oils, and they're so much better for you!
+DIY cough drops can be customized with your favorite herbs, healing honey, and essential oils, and they're so much better for you!

 Make Your Own!
 Your Recipe for DIY Cough Drops

 It's really not hard to make your own natural DIY cough drops.
 You'll use raw honey, real herbs and pure essential oils, and everyone's favorite… coconut oil!

 - 1 cup of water infused with herbs.
 (Try using slippery elm, coltsfoot, cinnamon, elderberry and chamomile)

 - 1.5 cups of raw, organic honey

 - Pre-mix coconut and essential oils (dilutes them to prevent burning your throat).

 - Boil 2 cups of water and infuse with desired herbs.
 Use about ¼ cup of each herb for a really potent cough drop, but as little as 1 tablespoon of each herb is effective.